Baháʼí Faith in Uganda: House of Worship

 In 1958 the land for the temple had to be bought in the name of three African Ugandan Baháʼís rather than an institution directly foreign or domestic.
 These Baháʼís were Joseph Mbogo, Erisha Kiwanuka and Max Kanyerezi who held the land in trust.
-The Baháʼí House of Worship in Uganda, named as the Mother Temple of Africa, is situated on Kikaya Hill on the outskirts of Kampala.
+The Baháʼí House of Worship in Uganda, named as the Mother Temple of Africa, is situated on Kikaaya Hill on the outskirts of Kampala.
 At the ceremony of the laying of the foundation stone in 1958 Hands of the Cause Ruhiyyih Khanum and Músá Banání presented material gifts for the building - some soil from the inner-most Shrine of Baháʼu'lláh and the fortress of Maku where the Báb was imprisoned.
 The building was designed by Mason Remey and the green dome is made of fixed mosaic tiles from Italy, the lower roof tiles are from Belgium, and the colored glass in the wall panels was brought from Germany.
 Nine massive columns, each two feet in diameter, support the great dome, itself forty-four feet in diameter at its base; while the two roofs are supported by two sets of twenty seven slightly smaller columns.
 The overall height is 127 ft., the internal diameter of the building is eighty four feet and the seating capacity is over 600.
 The inside of the dome is painted a pale blue; the rotunda, into which are set nine enormous windows and fifty-four small windows, all filled with green, amber and pale blue glass, is painted a brilliant white, while the columns and the lower walls are painted a very pale green.
 All this lends itself to an effect of lightness and airiness which is intensified by the large green and amber glass-filled grilles which stand on either side of the huge mvule doors.

 The fifty-acre property includes the House of Worship, extensive gardens, a guest house, and an administrative center.
 In 1960 the Ugandan government built an access road out to the site of the temple and a Bugandan council of ministers came to see the building.
 Observances of Baháʼí Holy days are held and regular services are normally held about 4 pm on Sunday afternoons.
 By the end of 1965 an estimated 50,000 visitors had come to the temple.
 Both Hands of the Cause Enoch Olinga and Músá Banání are buried near the Temple.